ThomasByr/chess/README.md

 [![example_ui - link to font](assets/example_ui.jpg)](https://www.jetbrains.com/fr-fr/lp/mono/)

 Moves should be typed in the command line (the program should be asking for it though).
-Moves are defined by the starting position and the end position, for example b1c3 which would (at the beggining of the game) move the white knight.
+Moves are defined by the starting position and the end position, for example b1c3 which would (at the beginning of the game) move the white knight.
 To play a sample game, please type `make run < tests/play.txt` and then hit enter.
 To only view error messages on auto-play, please redirect standard output (only) `... > /dev/null` as all errors are thrown to standard error.
 You can also pass `--quiet` as command line argument as it shuts down most display (but still outputs the end fen string).

 Since v0.1.0, some optional arguments can be typed in the command line from `"f:m:n:vqhVL"`.
 At the time of writing, only fvqhVL are implemented but that is susceptible to change.
-Arguments have a short and a long version, please type `./bin/echecs --help` to learn more.
+Arguments have a short and a long version, please type `./bin/chess --help` to learn more.

 The list of known and supported move patterns and commands is as follow :